Zwyx/zwyx.dev/til/2023-12-31-Fast string-to-integer conversion.md

 };
 ```

-However, this is quite slow: it takes 15s on my machine to convert `1*10^500,000` (a string containing a `1` followed by `500,000` zeros).
-(I tried to compile it to WebAssembly with AssemblyScript, but the result was even slower.)
+However, this is quite slow: it takes 30s on my machine to convert a string containing 500,000 random digits.
+(I tried to compile it to WebAssembly with AssemblyScript, but it made it even slower.)

-Whereas it takes 50ms to do it with `BigInt`!
+Whereas it takes 100ms to do it with `BigInt`!

 Sure, `BigInt` is implemented in C++, but 300 times slower seems a bit of a stretch...

-Turns out, `BigInt` uses a different algorithm, which we can find in V8's [`FromStringLarge`](https://github.com/v8/v8/blob/main/src/bigint/fromstring.cc) function.
+Turns out, `BigInt` uses a different algorithm, which can be found in V8's [`FromStringLarge`](https://github.com/v8/v8/blob/main/src/bigint/fromstring.cc) function.

-I'll leave it to you to read the description, in V8's source code, to understand how it works, and here is my rough JavaScript version:
+I'll leave it to you to read the description in V8's source code to understand how it works, and here is my rough JavaScript version:

 ```ts
 const fromBase10 = (text: string): bigint => {